Sand cat: Distribution and habitat

 The sand cat inhabits both sandy and stony deserts.
 It is widely but not contiguously distributed in the deserts of North Africa and Southwest and Central Asia.

 It prefers flat or undulating terrain with sparse vegetation of grasses or small bushes; it avoids bare and shifting sand dunes, where little prey is available.

 In the Western Sahara, sand cats were sighted and photographed in the Dakhla-Oued Ed-Dahab region several times between 2005 and 2016.

 Sand cat kittens that had been hiding beneath a tuft of Panicum turgidum grass were sighted and photographed in the area in April 2017.

 In Algeria, one individual was recorded near a salt cedar mound in the Ahaggar Mountains in 2008.

-No confirmed records are known in Mauritania, Tunisia and Libya.
 In Mali's Lake Faguibine area, one individual was shortly sighted by night in 2011.

+In southwestern Libya, it was sighted and photographed at multiple locations between 2017 and 2025.

 In the Ténéré Desert, sand cats were observed in the 1980s and between 2008 and 2015.

 Sightings in Egypt's rocky Western and Eastern Deserts date to the mid 1980s.
 In the Sinai peninsula, sand cats were sighted in the mid 1990s.

 On the Arabian Peninsula, a sand cat skin was discovered by Wilfred Thesiger in 1948 in an oasis of the Rub' al Khali desert.

 In Saudi Arabia's Mahazat as-Sayd Protected Area, sand cats were captured and encountered trapped in wire mesh fence surrounding the adjacent Saja Umm Ar-Rimth Natural Reserve in the country's Najd region.
 In the Tabuk Region, two sand cats were killed by hunters in 2013 and 2016; and one individual was captured by a local farmer in 2014 and kept in a cage.

-Sand cats were also observed in 2014–2015 in three localities in the Turaif area in northern Saudi Arabia.
+The sand cat was also observed in 2014–2015 in three localities in the Turaif area in northern Saudi Arabia.

-In 'Uruq Bani Ma'arid on the western edge of the Rub' al Khali, sand cats use gravel valley and sand dune habitats in the cool season from October to April; in the hot season from May to September, they mainly use sand dune habitat.
+In 'Uruq Bani Ma'arid on the western edge of the Rub' al Khali, it uses sand dune habitat in the hot season from May to September, and gravel valleys in addition during the cool season from October to April.
+In King Salman Bin Abdulaziz Royal Natural Reserve, it was also recorded foremost in sand dunes between December 2022 and March 2023.
+In the Al-Ula region, it was recorded in five protected areas between June 2024 and July 2025.